splunk/observability-workshop/docs/rum/RUM-online-boutique.md

 ## 2. Generate traffic

-The goal of this exercise is for you to browse the workshop host Online Boutique and buy different products and differently quantities.
+The goal of this exercise is for you to browse the workshop host Online Boutique and buy different products and differently quantities.<br>
 Take you time to examine the various products

+Doesn't that HOME BARISTA KIT tempting?.......